 - Satoru Katoh - Toyota Central R&D Labs, Japan

-Thin porous media are extensively used in paper industry, fuel cell development, printing technologies, packaging, etc. Their diversity, considering structure, composition, physico-chemical properties, as well as their interactions with fluids are of current interest for both the fundamental understanding and the industrial applications.
-Processes as liquid imbibition, drying, nanoparticles carried by liquids into thin porous media structures, clogging are driving processes in oil recovery, water purification, high efficiency fuel cell, personal care products, organic membranes as well as in paper manufacturing, printing technologies.
-In this mini-symposium we call for papers that focus on fluid transport through thin porous media considering evaporation, spreading, absorption, diffusion, capillary suction, clogging processes, while the media may deform due to swelling processes.
-The topics of this mini-symposium include different aspects of Thin Porous Media including: thin fibrous and granular porous media, liquid spreading, absorption /diffusion, mechanisms of liquid imbibition/drying, surface modification of fibers and implications on liquid transport, hydro-expansion and dimensional stability in presence of moisture, and from process modeling to the real industrial applications.
+Thin porous media are extensively used in the paper industry, fuel-cell development, printing technologies, packaging, etc. Their diversity, considering structure, composition, physico-chemical properties, as well as their interactions with fluids are of current interest for both fundamental understanding and industrial applications.
+Processes such as liquid imbibition, drying, nanoparticle transport into thin porous media structures and clogging, plus water purification, are examples of where greater fundamental understanding is needed.
+In this mini-symposium, we call for papers that focus on fluid transport through thin porous media considering evaporation, spreading, absorption, diffusion, capillary suction, and clogging processes, while the media may deform due to swelling processes.
+The topics of this mini-symposium include different aspects of Thin Porous Media including thin fibrous and granular porous media, liquid spreading, absorption/diffusion, mechanisms of liquid imbibition/drying, surface modification of fibers and their implications on liquid transport, hydro-expansion and dimensional stability in the presence of moisture, and process modeling to the real industrial applications.

 High Porosity sub-session

-High porosity porous media, with porosity more than 70-80%, have a wide range of existing and promising uses in consumer goods, aerospace, and industrial applications (as filter media, heat exchangers, and catalysts).
-These porous media are typically metal or polymer foams or fibrous non-woven materials.
-In such porous media, the flow behavior and thermodynamics are frequently quite different than those in low porosity porous media.
-Further, experimental setups developed for low porosity porous media may not be suitable.
+High-porosity porous media, with porosity of more than 70-80%, have a wide range of existing and promising uses in consumer goods, aerospace, and industrial applications (as filter media, heat exchangers, and catalysts).
+These porous media are typically metal or polymer foams or fibrous nonwoven materials.
+In such porous media, the flow behavior and thermodynamics are frequently quite different than those in low-porosity porous media.
+Further, assumptions and experimental systems used for low-porosity porous media may not be suitable.
 This session invites both modeling and experimental studies aimed at advancing our understanding of such high-porosity porous media and highlighting its novel applications.

 - Ruina Xu - Tsinghua University, China

-Thermal processes (including fluid-solid-thermal coupled ones) in porous media play an important role in numerous applications, including unconventional energy resources, environments, industrial materials such as isolators, aerospace and medical engineering.
-At the same time, it is of great importance to obtain thermal properties of porous media (e.g. conductivity) and the fluids at different scales, including micro and macro scales.
-The scope of this mini-symposia covers all studies which deal primarily on thermal aspects of porous media, thermal coupling, and property measurements in a multidisciplinary nature of analyses, modeling, experiment and field studies.
+Fluid-solid-thermal coupled process in porous media play an important role in numerous applications, including unconventional energy resources extraction, energy storage, environments, industrial materials such as isolators, aerospace, and medical engineering.
+The scope of this mini-symposia covers all studies which deal primarily on complex fluids and fluid-solid-thermal aspects of porous media, fluid-solid interaction, thermal coupling, and property measurements in a multidisciplinary nature of analyses, modeling, experiment and field studies.
 We also include challenging fields such as geo-energy and geo-environment systems as well as insulation materials under extreme conditions.

 (MS18) Innovative Methods for Characterization, Monitoring, and In-Situ Remediation of Contaminated Soils and Aquifers

 The efficacy of methods used for the characterization, monitoring, and remediation of contaminated soils and aquifers is unavoidably associated with the multi-scale properties of unsaturated and saturated zones.
-The development of innovative, and cost-effective methods for (i) mapping and monitoring polluted soils and surface emissions from spread pollutants, and (ii) in situ soil and aquifer remediation rely on information resulting from lab-, pilot-, and field-scale tests along with process modeling and simulation in porous media.
+The development of innovative, and cost-effective methods for (i) mapping and monitoring polluted soils and surface emissions from spread pollutants, and (ii) soil and aquifer ex situ or in situ remediation rely on information resulting from lab-, pilot-, and field-scale tests along with process modeling and simulation in porous media.
 Toward this direction, earlier and new knowledge concerning the multiphase and multi-component transport and reactive processes in multi-scale porous media must be handled in the light of interdisciplinary approaches (e.g. geology, chemistry, chemical engineering, physics, etc.) for understanding, analyzing, and modeling the complex processes involved.
-For this mini-symposium, we invite experimental and theoretical contributions that focus on the development, application, and interpretation of innovative techniques for the characterization / monitoring / in situ remediation (e.g. biological treatment, thermal treatment, advanced oxidation, electro-remediation, nanoremediation, hybrid technologies, etc.) of soils and aquifers at a broad hierarchy of scales ranging from the pore- to the field-scale.
+For this mini-symposium, we invite lab- and pilot-scale experimental approaches, field-scale case studies, and numerical simulations that focus on the development, application, and interpretation of innovative techniques for the characterization / monitoring / remediation (e.g. biological treatment, thermal treatment, advanced oxidation, electro-remediation, nanoremediation, hybrid technologies, etc.) of soils and aquifers at a broad hierarchy of scales ranging from the pore- to the field-scale.